 A popular analogy to explain the concept of kW vs. kWh is to think of your electrical device as a car. kW refers to the speed you are driving at (i.e. 50 mph) whereas kWh indicates the distance you have already covered (i.e. 25 miles) and the figure your energy company will use to work out your bill.

-There is no standard price for electricity cost per kWh in the UK, which means your cost will vary from your neighbour's.
+There is no standard price for electricity cost per kWh in the UK, which means your cost could vary from your neighbour's.

 The average costs of gas and electricity per kWh have risen a significant amount since the autumn of 2021 thanks to the price of wholesale energy rocketing.
 It costs suppliers much more to buy the energy than it used to, and these extra costs are passed on to customers.

 Your actual kWh costs will depend on a variety of factors including where you live, what kind of energy plan you are on, what payment method you use and, in some cases, what time you consumed the energy.
 Find your exact price per kWh using the sample bills in our guide to how to read your energy bill.

 In a functioning energy market, switching energy with Uswitch would be easy, but this isn't the case at the moment.
 When switching returns, it will take minutes to see what your options are and switch if there's a good deal on offer.

 Knowing your consumption in kWh can save you a huge amount of money.
 Running a comparison using your consumption or usage figures in kWh is the best way to get an accurate quote.

 Find out how energy personal projections are calculated, and how they factor into your Uswitch energy price comparison.Learn more